Image-Py/planer/readme.md

 ![](logo.png)

 A powerful light-weight inference framework for CNN.
 The aim of planer is to provide efficient and adaptable inference environment for CNN model.
-Also in order to enlarge the application scope, we support ONNX format, which enables the converting of trained model within various DL frameworks (PyTorch).
+Also in order to enlarge the application scope, we support ONNX format, which enables the converting of trained model within various DL frameworks.

 ## Features